snapshot-labs/sx-docs/protocol/space.md

 * `used_voting_strategies`: An array of voting strategies that should be iterated through to calculate the voter's voting power.
 The strategy addresses in this array must be whitelisted by the space however there is no requirement to pass all of the whitelisted strategies.
 This could be useful when a user knows that they only have voting power on a subset of the whitelisted strategies and therefore can save gas by only passing strategies that they know they have non zero voting power on.
 * `user_voting_strategy_params_flat`: The user parameters required by the voting strategies specified in `used_voting_strategies`.
 This would be a 2D array but Cairo cannot curently handle that data type in calldata therefore we must pass a flattened version.

+### Executing the Proposal

-Once the `min_voting_duration` has passed, votes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the `executor`.
+Once the `min_voting_duration` has passed, the `finalize_proposal` can be called provided that the quorum forvotes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the `executor`.

 Note that each DAO will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.